TalMaIka/Cr4wler/README.md

 ## Features

 - Scan IP ranges for open ports and services.
-- Retrieve detailed information about discovered hosts including geolocation, OS, and reverse DNS.
+- Retrieve detailed information about discovered hosts including geolocation, OS, and reverse DNS, Ports and Services.
 - Display results in an interactive and user-friendly web interface.
-- Notification system for user feedback.
+- Sort results by Country, Open-ports, Services, OS and more...
-- Sort results by timestamp to show the latest findings first.
+- Statistics and graphs based on geolocation and stats.

 ## Requirements